Norman Lebrecht: Critical reception

 Lebrecht's polemical writings have drawn strong and diverse responses; Gilbert Kaplan described him in 2007 as "surely the most controversial and arguably the most influential journalist covering classical music."
 Robert Craft praised The Maestro Myth as an "exposé of the business practices of orchestral conducting [that] is likely to be the most widely read classical music book of the year".
 The American composer Gunther Schuller, in his 1998 book The Compleat Conductor, described The Maestro Myth in these terms: "A remarkably knowledgeable and courageous, no-holds-barred exposé of the serious degradation and venality in the conducting business, the wheeling and dealing of the power-broking managements that control most of the music business."
 Schuller went on to say: "It is sobering reading, to say the least, and is highly recommended to anyone concerned about the integrity of the art and profession of music."
-On the other hand, music critic Michael White described the book as merely "a compendium of gossip about who earns what and slept with whom to get it."
+On the other hand, music critic Michael White described the book as merely "a compendium of gossip about who earns what and slept with whom to get it".
 Lebrecht himself was described by musicologist Richard Taruskin as "a sloppy but entertaining British muckraker".
-Several journalists have noted multiple misstatements of fact by Lebrecht: